Biden assault allegation prompts GOP attacks, Dem worries

 The tension is heightened because Biden himself is saying nothing about the allegation.

 Like many Americans, he has spent the past several weeks at home to prevent the spread of the coronavirus.
-He hasn’t held a press briefing since April 2, before multiple news organization’s reported Reade’s story.
+Biden has participated in a handful of local and national interviews, during which he wasn’t asked about the allegation.
+But he hasn’t held a press briefing for the broader press corps that covers him since April 2, before multiple news organizations reported Reade’s story.
 The public appearances he has made, such as fundraisers or events alongside prominent Democrats, have been controlled.

 Some Democrats say that approach isn’t working and are urging a more forceful response.